knhcr/sd-webui-prompt-cards-manager/README.md

 ## How to Use
 ### Card Preparation
 #### Image Placement
-* Place any images in the `extensions/sd-webui-prompt-cards-manager/prompt_cards` folder
+* Place any image files in the `extensions/sd-webui-prompt-cards-manager/prompt_cards` folder.
-  - It recognizes `.png`, `.jpg`, `.jpeg`, `.webp` files
+  - This extension recognizes `.png`, `.jpg`, `.jpeg`, `.webp` files.
   - By default, files and dirs starting with `.` (such as `.git`) are ignored.
     If you needs them, you can set the option to not to be ignored in the Settings section.

-* Like LoRA, you can create subfolders to classify and manage cards more easily
+* Like LoRA, you can create subfolders to classify and manage cards more easily.
-  - This extension treats the first-level folder name as the "**category**" of that card
+  - This extension treats the first-level folder name as the "**category**" of that card.

-* After placing images in the folder, press the refresh button in the top right of the PromptCards tab, and the placed images will be displayed as cards
+* After you placed images in the folder, press the refresh button in the top right of the PromptCards tab, the placed images will be displayed as cards.

 #### Registering Prompts to Cards